Skip to content

 When there are more than two choices, Switch/Select is often clearer than stacking many If blocks.

-Use it when you need to handle a set of known cases (and optionally a default case).
+Use it when you need to handle a set of known cases, and add a default branch when your flow needs a safe fallback.

 Keep each case focused on one outcome.